 How Illinois Sales Tax Works

 Illinois imposes a 6.25% general merchandise sales tax.
-Illinois taxes different categories at different rates: groceries at a reduced 1% state rate, prescription drugs at 1%, and general merchandise at 6.25% plus local additions.
+Illinois taxes different categories at different rates: general merchandise is taxed at 6.25% plus local additions, qualifying drugs and medical appliances remain at 1%, and the statewide 1% grocery tax is eliminated starting January 1, 2026 while approved local 1% grocery taxes may apply.
 Chicago is the extreme case with four layers totalling 10.25%.

 Chicago Sales Tax vs. The Rest of Illinois